jandaio/nextjs-test/ARQUITECTURA REACT NEXT.JS.md

 Si uno quiere hacer fecth desde el cliente, sin tener que volver o pasar x el STATE, ( useEffects, y problemas mencionados), hay que usar o SWR de next.js , o react query.

+Server Components are a separate (but complementary) technology from Server Rendering (SSR).
+Server Components let you run some of your components purely on the server.
+SSR, on the other hand, lets you generate HTML before any JavaScript loads.
+This demo only shows Server Components, and not SSR.
+Because it doesn't have SSR, the initial page load in this demo has a client-server network waterfall, and will be much slower than any SSR framework.
+However, Server Components are meant to be integrated together with SSR, and they will be in a future release.

 SERVER COMPONENT CACHE FETCH
 ┌ GET /marcas 200 in 288ms
 │